dongmingh/v1performance/README.md

 ##Transaction Execution

-All threads will execute the same transaction concurrently.
-Two kinds of executions are supported.
+All threads from the same test case will execute the same transaction concurrently.
+However, the runCases.txt can contain more than one test cases and each test case will execute the specified transaction and they are not required to the same transactions.

+Two types of transaction requests:

 + By transaction number: Each thread executes the specified number of transactions specified by nRequest in the user input file.